Switzerland: Federal Council

-The Federal Council directs the federal government, the federal administration, and serves as a collective Head of State.
-It is a collegial body of seven members, elected for a four-year term by the Federal Assembly, which also oversees the council.
-The President of the Confederation is elected by the Assembly from among the seven members, traditionally in rotation and for a one-year term; the President chairs the government and executes representative functions.
-The president is a primus inter pares with no additional powers and remains the head of a department within the administration.
+The Federal Council is the Swiss executive.
+It leads the federal administration and serves as a collective head of state.
+It is a collegial body of seven members, elected to four-year terms by the Federal Assembly, which oversees the council.
+Each member leads a department of the federal government.
+Each year, one member of the Council is elected President of the Confederation by the Assembly, with the presidency traditionally rotating between members.
+The President chairs and represents the government, but has no additional powers and remains the head of their department.

 The government has been a coalition of the four major political parties since 1959, each party having a number of seats that roughly reflects its share of the electorate and representation in the federal parliament.
-The classic distribution of 2 CVP/PDC, 2 SPS/PSS, 2 FDP/PRD and 1 SVP/UDC as it stood from 1959 to 2003 was known as the "magic formula".
-Following the 2015 Federal Council elections, the seven seats in the Federal Council were distributed as follows:
+This distribution is called the "magic formula".
+Since 2003, the seven seats in the Federal Council have been distributed as follows: